-So you left your phone idle, it went into standby mode and possibly locked the screen.
-And suddenly, it lights up, yet there aren’t any incoming calls, messages, push notifications, or anything similar.
+You lock your phone and put it away.
+Suddenly, it lights up, yet there aren’t any incoming calls, messages, push notifications, or anything similar.
 This may be a sign that someone hacked your smartphone.

 You know how your phone causes interference with nearby electronics when you’re on a phone call?
-Well, it shouldn’t do it when you’re not.
+Well, that should not happen if you’re not having a phone call.
 In these situations, it may be a sign of a listening app sending information to whoever is stalking you.

 Mobile phones have advanced to the point where you shouldn’t hear random sounds and distant voices during your phone conversations.
 If this keeps happening — and it’s not just background noise from the end of the line — someone may be tapping your call.